Sale of a Residential Leasehold Property - Pricing

 • Obtain amount owing statements from your mortgage lender(s) and check that the sale proceeds will be sufficient to allow the sale to proceed

-• Prepare contract documents and send them to the buyer’s solicitor
+• Prepare contract documents and send them to the buyer’s legal representative

-• Deal with any enquiries raised by the buyer’s solicitor
+• Deal with any enquiries raised by the buyer’s legal representative

 • Send final contract to you for signature